Wage/Hour and Overtime

 Frequently Asked Questions

-Generally two years, or three years for willful violations.
+The FLSA statute of limitations is generally two years, or three years for willful violations.

-Speak with an Atlanta Wage/Hour and Unpaid Overtime Lawyer
+Speak with an Atlanta Overtime Lawyer

 Additional Topics